-Before you begin stitching, pull up your bobbin thread to prevent the thread tail from dangling underneath the fabric as you guilt and getting sewn in place.
+2 Before you begin stitching, pull up your bobbin thread to prevent the thread tail from dangling underneath the fabric as you quilt and getting sewn in place.

-a) First, position the needle directly above where you want to begin your pattern.
+a First, position the needle directly above where you want to begin your pattern.

-b) Pull on the top thread so that it is tight and jog the needle up and down using the single stitch button on the display.
+b Pull on the top thread so that it is tight and jog the needle up and down using the single stitch button on the display.

-Getting Started (Continued)

-C While still tightly holding the top thread, move the machine several inches to the side.
+- Part Four | Quilting Getting Started (Continued) ^c)While still tightly holding the top thread, move the machine several inches to the side.
 Your top thread should pull a loop of bobbin thread through the start point to the top of the fabric.

-d Pull on the loop of bobbin thread until the loose end of the thread comes up from underneath the fabric.

-e Pull on the bobbin thread while moving the machine back to the start point.
-This makes sure that there is no loose thread underneath the fabric.

-3 Begin stitching.
+Bobbin Thread Start Point)Pull on the loop of bobbin thread until d the loose end of the thread comes up from underneath the fabric.
+Bobbin Thread e Pull on the bobbin thread while moving the machine back to the start point.
+This makes sure that there is no loose thread underneath the fabric. - 3 Begin stitching.
 Be sure to start your pattern as close as possible to the start point where you pulled out the bobbin thread.